 - Place the announcement flyer on the door to the office that the visiting speaker will be using.

-- Meet the visitor when he or she arrives to the department and get them settled into the guest office.
+- Meet the visitor when he/she/they arrive(s) to the department and get them settled into the guest office.

 - Supply a copy of the speaker's schedule for the day.